mnl359/workshop-terraform/README.md

-# Terraform and Ansible with AWS
+# AWS Deployment using Terraform and Ansible

 I'm preparing the documentation for this project.